net2devcrypto/NodeJS-Database-App/README.md

 <h3>Write to the Database</h3>

-Send a API Post with your Data along with the Database Name, if there's no database file created it will auto create it.
+Send a API Post with your data along with the Database Name, if there's no database file created it will auto create it.

 POST API ENDPOINT:   /sendtodb